 The exact solutions and numerical solutions obtained by normal and MscaleDNNs are shown in Fig. \ref{func4-m5} ($\mu=5$) and Fig. \ref{func4-m10} ($\mu=10$).
 To highlight the superior performance of the MscaleDNNs, areas in the figures marked by the black circle show the region of the solution with the largest amplitude, the normal networks completely fail to capture the oscillations while the MscaleDNNs faithfully captures them in both cases.
 Again, as shown in Fig. \ref{e6}, MscaleDNN solves both problems with a much better accuracy.

-\subsection{A square domain with a few holes}
+\subsubsection{A square domain with a few holes}

-We consider next the following two square domains $[-1, 1]^2$ with three and four holes, respectively: \paragraph{Domain one} The centers for three circle holes are $(-0.5, -0.5)$, $(0.5, 0.5)$, and $(0.5, -0.5)$, with radiuses of $0.1$, $0.2$, and $0.2$, respectively.
+{\bf Domain one} The centers for three circle holes are $(-0.5, -0.5)$, $(0.5, 0.5)$, and $(0.5, -0.5)$, with radii of $0.1$, $0.2$, and $0.2$, respectively.
 In each epoch, we randomly sample $3000$ on outer boundary, $800$ points on the boundary of each big hole and $400$ points on the boundary of the small hole.

-\paragraph{Domain two} The centers for three circle holes are $(-0.6, -0.6)$, $(0.3, -0.3)$ and $(0.6,0.6)$, with radiuses of $0.3$, $0.6$, $0.3$, respectively.
+{\bf Domain two} The centers for three circle holes are $(-0.6, -0.6)$, $(0.3, -0.3)$ and $(0.6,0.6)$, with radii of $0.3$, $0.6$, $0.3$, respectively.
 The boundary of the elliptic hole is described by $16(x + 0.5)^2 + 64(y - 0.5)^2 = 1$.
 The sample sizes at each epoch are $2400$, $1100$, $550$, and $400$ for the outer boundary, the boundary of the big circle hole, the boundary of each small circle hole, and the boundary of the elliptic hole, respectively.

 We solve the Poisson equation (\ref{posvari}) with the source term as